mssgill/lsst-dm-stack-dox/processccd.rst

 depending on the image, various of the defects will be present and need to be removed, and thus the sequence of steps taken will vary from image to image.
-Generally these corrections are done one CCD at a time (but all 16 amplifiers at once), and that is how the DM code ingests and processes the information.
+Generally these corrections are done one CCD at a time, but with all the amplifiers at once for a CCD.
+This is how the DM code ingests and processes the information.

 The ISR code is at::

      $IP_ISR_DIR/python/lsst/ip/isr/isrTask.py.

-IsrTask provides a vanilla implementation of doing these corrections, including the ability to turn certain corrections off if they are not needed.
+IsrTask provides a generic vanilla implementation of doing these corrections, including the ability to turn certain corrections off if they are not needed.

 The inputs to the primary method, 'run', are a raw exposure to be corrected and the calibration data products.
 The raw input is a single